Updated on 4/3/2024 with new credit report access information.

-Identity thieves can use your personal information to open and max out multiple credit cards, apply for loans and place deposits on big-ticket items.
+Identity thieves can use your personal information to open and max out multiple credit cards, apply for loans, and place deposits on big-ticket items.
 This activity all goes onto your credit profile, eventually sinking your credit rating.
 Yet you might never find out about the unauthorized activity until the debt collectors come calling or you find yourself summarily rejected for a loan or mortgage application.

-Many folks have turned to credit monitoring services that will notify you about unusual activity.
+Many people have turned to credit monitoring services that will notify you about unusual activity.
 But that's the equivalent of closing the door after the horse has already left the barn.
 At that point, thieves have already opened an account and compromised your credit.

 Is it time to add a credit freeze?